bbarni2020/TokenForge/README.md

 Enjoy token creation! 🤖✨

 ## Contributing
 We welcome contributions!
 Feel free to open issues or submit pull requests.
-Let's make token creation even better together! 🌟
+Let's make token creation even better together! 🌟 I use AI to clean up and format my code for better readability.

 ## License
 This project is licensed under the MIT License. 📄 (AI is used for README commenting and grammar checking.)